High Top

 High Top (1969-1988) was a British Thoroughbred racehorse and sire, best known for winning the classic 2000 Guineas in 1972.
-High Top was one of the leading British two-year-olds of 1971 when his successes included a defeat of a strong field in the Observer Gold Cup.
+The colt was one of the leading British two-year-olds of 1971, when his successes included a defeat of a strong field in the Observer Gold Cup.
 After winning a trial race on his first appearance of 1972, he led from the start to beat the future Epsom Derby winner Roberto in the 2000 Guineas.
-His classic win was the first of seventeen British classic winners ridden by Willie Carson.
+This was the first of seventeen British classic winners ridden by Willie Carson.
 High Top never won again but finished a close second in both the Sussex Stakes and the Prix Jacques Le Marois.
-At the end of the year he was retired to stud and became an extremely successful breeding stallion.
+At the end of the year he was retired to stud and became a successful breeding stallion.

 Background

 High Top, described as "a most commanding individual", was a brown horse with a white star four white socks bred by Bob McCreery at the Moreton Paddox Stud in Warwickshire, England.
 He was from the third crop of foals sired by Derring-Do, a horse whose wins included the Queen Elizabeth II Stakes in 1965 and whose other offspring included the St Leger winner Peleid and the 2000 Guineas winner Roland Gardens.
 High Top's dam Camenae, won one minor race, but was a successful broodmare, producing several other winners including the Jersey Stakes winner Camden Town.
 As a descendant of the broodmare Gentlemen's Relish, Camenae came from the same branch of Thoroughbred family 11-a which also produced the German champion Acatenango and the Prix du Jockey Club and Irish Derby winner Old Vic.

 As a yearling, High Top was sent to the sales but failed to reach his reserve price.
 Shortly afterwards he was bought for 9,000 guineas by the Vienna-born industrialist Sir Jules Thorn.
 The colt was sent into training with Bernard Van Cutsem at his Stanley House stable at Newmarket, Suffolk.
 At the time, Van Cutsem was one of the most successful trainers in Britain, handling major winners including Park Top (King George VI and Queen Elizabeth Stakes) and Karabas (Washington, D.C.
 International Stakes).